hawkins/start-page/README.md

 ### Contributing
 I welcome all types of contributions.
 If you have suggestions, feel free to create an ["Issue"](https://github.com/hawkins/start-page/issues/new).
 If you'd like to contribute code, [fork the repository](https://github.com/hawkins/start-page#fork-destination-box) and submit a pull request of your changes.

+#### Development Environment Setup
+I suggest cloning the repository's `master` branch down and working from there.
+Chrome will give you an annoying popup everytime you start chrome with the Development extension installed as such, but it's the best way to develop.
+Installing the finished extension from the Google Play Store will not have this warning, of course.
+1. Clone the repository's master branch
+2. Open Google Chrome
+3. In the top right, click the hamburger/menu icon and click `settings`
+4. On the left side of the settings page, click `Extensions` and then check the box next to `Developer mode` in the top right.
+(This may require restarting Chrome.)
+5. Click `Load unpacked extension...` and browse to the folder you cloned `start-page` into and click `Ok`
+6. Accept any warning popups that Chrome may provide in some configurations

+And you're done!
+If you have any questions, feel free to make an issue on the GitHub page.

 ### Resources
 This project uses a variety of resources.
 - JQuery 2.1.4